Zadigo/kryptone/README.md

 # Kryptone

-A web scapper for marketers wrapped around Selenium
+A web scapper dedicated to marketers wrapped around Selenium

 ## How it works